Terminal Tips and Tricks

 it all.
 We can use a program called a pager to peruse it at our leisure.
 One

-ubiquitous pager is less
+ubiquitous pager is less.

 Viewing files

-You’ll get output like this.
-The colon at the bottom is for less
+$ less my-file.txtYou’ll get output like this.
+The colon at the bottom is for less’s status

 line.